-NOAA provides on-scene support to an oil and natural gas release in a marsh environment in Plaquemines Parish, southeast of New Orleans, Louisiana.
+NOAA’s Office of Response and Restoration (OR&R) is aiding in the response to an oil and natural gas release following a well rupture in a marsh environment in Plaquemines Parish, southeast of New Orleans, Louisiana.

 Supporting Clean, Healthy Coasts and Economies